 6. DIY Christmas Card Garland

 A DIY Christmas garland is as cute as it is simple to make.
 While your choice for garland material can differ (tinsel, string, ribbon or other), the only other materials you need are old Christmas cards and pins.
-For a step by step guide on how to create your garland, visit our resource on DIY Christmas garland ideas.

 7. DIY Christmas Card Holder Using Wood